our donors

 The Andrew D. and Doris A. Seago Memorial Fund distributed funds to the Northwest Baptist Foundation.

-Tom’s connection: The important thing to remember about Nick was he was a widower and had no relatives to leave his estate to so Clint talked with him about creating a Legacy Fund that would allow him to support Baptist causes and other causes.
-He chose to provide support for the Northwest Campus of Gateway Seminary, his church, FBC of Beverly Park, WA, the Adopt-an-Annuitant of Guidestone Financial Services, Highline Community Hospital, and Seattle’s Children’s Hospital.
+Tom Hixson’s connection: Nick was a widower and had no relatives to leave his estate to, so Clint Overall talked with him about creating a Legacy Fund.
+That would allow him to support Baptist causes and other causes.
+He chose to provide support for the Northwest Campus of Gateway Seminary; his church, FBC of Beverly Park, Washington; the Adopt-an-Annuitant program of Guidestone Financial Services; Highline Community Hospital; and Seattle’s Children’s Hospital.
 I was always honored to send the checks out to these ministries and hospitals on Nick’s behalf.

-Tom’s connection: I met Dorothy after her husband Cecil had passed away.
-The Slaughters had met Cecil Sims, the former Executive Director of the NW Baptist Convention, sometime back and he asked if I would meet with Dorothy and see if the Foundation could assist her with their estate.
-They had previously created a pour-over will and living trust.
-The Slaughters lived in a remote city in the coast range, Siletz, OR.
+Tom’ Hixson's connection: I met Dorothy after her husband Cecil had passed away.
+The Slaughters had met Cecil Sims, the former Executive Director of the Northwest Baptist Convention, sometime back.
+He asked if I would meet with Dorothy and see if the Foundation could assist her.
+She and Cecil had previously created a pour-over will and living trust.
+The Slaughters lived in a remote city in the coast range, Siletz, Oregon.
 Over the course of many years, the Foundation assisted Dorothy with her wishes and took care of her estate after she had passed away.

-Dorothy was a painter in displayed in their home were 20-plus paintings that she had painted.
-The Cecil Slaughter Fund distributed funds to Oregon Health Sciences Foundation.
+Dorothy was a painter.
+Displayed in their home were 20-plus of her paintings.
+The Slaughter Fund distributed funds to Oregon Health Sciences Foundation.

 The Saundra Smith Memorial Fund distributes funds toward a scholarship for women to participate in evangelistic overseas mission trips.

-The Sowell Missionary Scholarship Fund distributed funds to provide scholarships for seminary students who have served as North American or international missionaries through an evangelical missions sending agency (including but not limited to the North American Mission Board or the International Mission Board of the Southern Baptist Convention) for at least one year before or during their seminary studies; seminary students who intend to enter vocational work on the mission field upon completion of their studies; and/or seminary students who are enrolled in or have completed at least one elective course related to missions.
+The Sowell Missionary Scholarship Fund distributed funds to provide scholarships for seminary students who have served as North American or international missionaries (such as through the North American or the International Mission Boards of the Southern Baptist Convention); seminary students who intend to enter vocational work on the mission field upon completion of their studies; and/or seminary students who are enrolled in or have completed elective coursework related to missions.

 The Elmer H. and Helen L. Staats Memorial Fund distributed funds to the Northwest Baptist Convention.

-Tom’s connection: As I have been going through the list are some people that you just say “I thank my GOD in all my remembrance of you.”
+Tom Hixson's connection: As I look at a list of donors, there are some people where you just say, “I thank my GOD in all my remembrance of you.”
 Philippians 1:3 NASB.
-The Stapps are one of those couples that bring tears of joy of their friendship even today.
+The Staats are one of those couples that bring tears of joy for their friendship even today.
 They were so supportive of me in all of my years at the Foundation.
 If I let them know that I was coming through Salem, they would invite me to have dinner with them.
 They were so kind and gracious to me and made me feel right at home.
-After Dr. Stapp had passed away, I had the pleasure of assisting Miriam through the financial hurdles of being the head of the house and the various decisions that she had to make.
+After Dr. Staat passed away, I had the pleasure of assisting Miriam through the financial hurdles of being the head of the house and the various decisions that she had to make.

 Lewis Steed was one of the very early pioneers of Southern Baptist work in the Northwest.
-He was called from Texas in 1950 and began serving at the First Baptist Church in Renton, WA.
-At the time this was an American Baptist Church.
-But in a short time and after meeting with Dr. R.E.
-Milam the church voted to become a part of the young Oregon-Washington Baptist General Convention.
-The church later became Calvary Baptist Church of Renton, WA.
+He was called from Texas in 1950 and began serving at the First Baptist Church in Renton, Washington.
+At the time this was an American Baptist Church, but after meeting with Dr. R.E.
+Milam, the church voted to become a part of the young Oregon-Washington Baptist General Convention.
+The church later became Calvary Baptist Church.
 Lewis had to leave the church because he was called up to active duty in the Army Reserves.
-Lewis Steed was asked to return to the Northwest and pastor a church in Spokane, WA.
-Later he was asked to join the staff of the Northwest Baptist Convention as the Director of Evangelism.[19]
+Lewis was asked to return to the Northwest and pastor a church in Spokane, Washington, and later he joined the staff of the Northwest Baptist Convention as the Director of Evangelism.[19]

-The Herbert A. and Rowena M. Swift Memorial Fund distributed funds to College Heights Baptist Church, Grants Pass, OR.
+The Herbert A. and Rowena M. Swift Memorial Fund distributed funds to College Heights Baptist Church, Grants Pass, Oregon.

 The Floyd and Esther Van Horn Scholarship Fund distributes funds to First Baptist Church Longview’s Scholarship Fund.

-The Robert Colman Waddle Memorial Fund distributed funds to Vine Street Baptist Church in Roseburg, OR.
+The Robert Colman Waddle Memorial Fund distributed funds to Vine Street Baptist Church in Roseburg, Oregon.

-The Ruth A. Waitt Memorial Fund distributed funds to Alder Street Baptist Church of Centralia, WA.
+The Ruth A. Waitt Memorial Fund distributed funds to Alder Street Baptist Church of Centralia, Washington.

-Bill and Lu Walker became “Baptists of the Northwest” in the summer of 1958.
-Following Bills’ graduation from college.
+Bill and Lu Walker became “Baptists of the Northwest” in the summer of 1958, following Bill's graduation from college.
 His first job was with Boeing in Seattle.
 They became members at FBC Beverly Park.
-Shortly, thereafter Bill secured a job with Tektronix in Beaverton, OR and their family relocated there.
-They found one Baptist church in the telephone book and decided to take their family there.
-It was the FBC of Beaverton, OR.
-This church became their home and they met good friends their age, Ron and Wilda Bryant who was working on his law degree.
+Shortly thereafter, Bill secured a job with Tektronix in Beaverton, Oregon.
+Bill and Lu found one Baptist church in the telephone book and decided to take the family there.
+It was the FBC of Beaverton, Oregon.
+This church became their home, and they met good friends their age, Ron and Wilda Bryant, while Ron was working on his law degree.

-Lu worked to promote WMU in our church and the association.
-She was elected president of Northwest Baptist WMU from 1975 to 1980 and served on the national WMU Board.
-She later served on the Executive Board of the Northwest Baptist Convention for five years.
-She also served on the Northwest Foundation Scholarship Committee.
-During the 1980s she served as a trustee on the Home Mission Board and in the 1990s she served as trustee for Southwestern Baptist Theological Seminary.
+Lu worked to promote WMU in the church and association.
+She was President of Northwest Baptist WMU from 1975 to 1980 and served on the national WMU Board.
+She later served on the Executive Board of the Northwest Baptist Convention for 5 years and served on the Northwest Baptist Foundation Scholarship Committee.
+During the 1980s she served as a trustee on the Home Mission Board, and in the 1990s she served as trustee for Southwestern Baptist Theological Seminary.

-Bill was able to participate in Southern Baptist work through his roles in the Northwest Baptist Foundation, the Northwest Historical Society, and as a trustee for the Brotherhood Commission and for Golden Gate Baptist Theological Seminary.
+Bill was able to participate in Southern Baptist work through his roles in the Northwest Baptist Foundation and the Northwest Historical Society, as a trustee for the Brotherhood Commission, and as trustee for Golden Gate Baptist Theological Seminary.

-The William D. and Lu Walker Memorial fund distributed funds to the Pacific Northwest Campus of Golden Gate Baptist Theological Seminary, First Baptist Church, Beaverton, OR and the Women’s Missionary Union Foundation.
+The William D. and Lu Walker Memorial fund distributed funds to the Pacific Northwest Campus of Golden Gate Seminary, First Baptist Church in Beaverton, Oregon, and the Women’s Missionary Union Foundation.

-Miss Lillian Walker was another client of John James who was her financial advisor.
-She came to the Foundation to assist with her desire to benefit specific ministries that had been meaningful in her life.
-She lived in Tacoma, WA.
+Lillian Walker was another client of John James.
+He was her financial advisor.
+She asked the Foundation to assist with her desire to benefit specific ministries that had been meaningful in her life.
+She lived in Tacoma, Washington.

 The Lillian M. Walker Memorial fund distributed funds to Focus on the Family and Through the Bible Radio.

-Tom’s connection: Robert West is one of those individuals I never met.
-However, he asked the Northwest Baptist Foundation to work with his family for the next 20 years.
-My entire time as President was spent managing his trust, which benefited his daughter.
-Mr. West’s financial advisor was John James who was also a Board Member of the Foundation and he recommended the Foundation serve as the Trustee of his Revocable Living Trust.
-He wanted his daughter to be the sole beneficiary of his trust but not all at one time.
-Mr. West was very wise in his money management and assisted his daughter in her money management as well.
+Tom Hixson's connection: Robert West is one of those individuals I never met.
+However, he asked the Northwest Baptist Foundation to work with his family, and we did for the next 20 years.
+My entire time as President was spent managing his trust which benefited his daughter.
+John James was Mr. West’s financial advisor and also a Board Member of the Foundation, so he recommended the Foundation to Mr. West.
+Mr. West was very wise in his money management and assisted his daughter in her money management, as well.
 I have used his example of wise money management in numerous estate planning seminars that I have done.

-The Robert W. West Memorial Fund distributed funds to First Baptist Church, Bothell, WA.
+The Robert W. West Memorial Fund distributed funds to First Baptist Church, Bothell, Washington.

-The Marie A. Wheatley Memorial Fund distributed funds to the Northwest Baptist Foundation to use for their scholarship fund.
+The Marie A. Wheatley Memorial Fund distributed funds to the Northwest Baptist Foundation to be used for scholarships for Northwest students.

 The Clarence W. Widener Memorial Fund distributed funds to the Northwest Baptist Foundation.